pypyr/docs/content/docs/api/pipeline-loader.md

             py_dir=CWD
         )
 ```

+If you set your [default_loader]({{< ref
+"/docs/getting-started/config#default_loader" >}}) in config, then you do not
+explicitly need to pass your custom value to the API or to `pype`, but you will
+still need to tell pypyr from which directory location to resolve it with
+`py_dir` if you've not installed it as a package into your environment.

 If you package your loader and you install the package into the active python
 environment (i.e you did a `$ pip install mypackage`), you can of course use the